 Given its price-tag, this is a camera bursting with features.
 It is a cropped-type DX-Format camera with an ample resolution of 24.2-megapixels.
 It has a large vari-angle, touchscreen LCD, wide choice of features, and only weighs 465g.
 A good option when low-cost and weight are the main priorities.

-The Fujifilm GFX is a medium format mirrorless camera, with a larger chip with a massive resolution of 51.4-megapixels.
+The Fujifilm GFX is a medium format mirrorless camera, housing a larger chip and a massive resolution of 51.4-megapixels.
 The larger sensor is able to capture more light and information, making it a great choice for landscapes.
-However, the camera is larger, doesn’t handle quite as well as a digital SLR and currently the choice of compatible lenses is limited.
+However, the camera is larger, doesn’t handle as well as a digital SLR and currently the choice of compatible lenses is limited.
 Not to mention cost – this camera, with lenses, represents a big investment.

 Try out your new camera: Find landscape photography workshops around the world

 There are lots of advantages to going mirrorless, but a digital SLR still offers the best handling.
 Providing your budget allows, opt for a full-frame camera for landscapes.
 The Canon EOS 5DR S offers the most megapixels and is an excellent choice, but the Nikon D810 is also a good choice, with great dynamic range.
 It will be interesting to see what the D850 offers when it is launched – as it has the potential to be the best option yet.